Discussing Test Results with Relatives

 Planning ahead can help your communication process proceed more smoothly.
 This includes:

-FORCE's brochure, The Genes Between Us is a step-by-step guide that includes resources for sharing genetic information with relatives.
+FORCE's brochure, The Genes Between Us is a step-by-step guide with resources for sharing genetic information with relatives.

 Having the conversation

-It is important for you to exchange medical informationespecially genetic test resultswith your relatives, so that every family member who may be at high risk can take steps to protect their health.
-At the same time, sharing this information can be challenging because every person and family situation is different.
+It is important to exchange medical information—especially genetic test results—with your relatives, so that every family member who may be at high risk for cancer can take steps to protect their health.
+Yet, sharing this information can be challenging because every person and family situation is different.
 For example:

 Tips for sharing